goodhood-eu/styleguide/stylus.md

 # Stylus Style Guide

-A Stylus guide.
+A stylish stylus style guide.
 No other way of writing stylus is valid.
 Please read [SMACSS](https://smacss.com).
-If you don't know if you can use a certain styling thingy, use [http://caniuse.com](http://caniuse.com) to check.
-Language reference: [http://learnboost.github.io/stylus/](http://learnboost.github.io/stylus/).
+When you don't know if you can use a certain way of styling, see [https://caniuse.com](https://caniuse.com) to check.
+Language reference: [http://stylus-lang.com](http://stylus-lang.com).

 ## Table of Contents
 - [Naming conventions](#naming-conventions)